 Please note: this is NOT a sponsored post!
 All opinions are my own and I paid my own money for ALL of our gear.
-Well OK, some of them were wedding gifts, but I picked them out and listed them on our registry!
+Well OK, some of them were wedding gifts, but I picked them out and listed them on our registry!.
 The point is, these aren’t paid or promoted recommendations and I have no incentive to talk them up except that I really like them.

 Packing Tips for Backpacking South America

 - South America isn’t terribly hot.
 It’s hot at the very northern tip, on the Carribean coast.
 It’s hot in the Amazon rainforest.
 And it’s hot during the summer seasons in Chile and Argentina (November-March)… in certain spots.
 Otherwise?
 South American weather is actually usually around a cool to comfortable temperature.
 The western coast that we traveled is generally kept cool with sea breezes trapped by the mwountain ranges to the east.
 The mountains and higher altitude towns range from cool to cold.
 We were perfectly prepared for the weather with a few warm layers, a packable down jacket, and a single pair of shorts each.
 Basically, think of what to pack for South America the same way you’d think of what you need to spend a day San Francisco: lots of layering pieces, a couple things for warm weather, a few things for cold weather.
 So just everything, ok?
 Oh, and if you get cold, just pop into a mercado and pick up something made of fluffy, soft Alpaca!
 That’s how we wended up with roughly half of our warm clothing.

 - Don’t bother trying to dress like a local.
 You’re going to stand out no matter what, whether you’re visibly Gringo or just wearing a backpack and a camera.
 If you like to pack to blend in, try to look like you aren’t wealthy.
 Looking wealthy will get you nothing but trouble and overcharged taxis.